WCHCs Response to COVID-19, May 21, 2020:

 As we continue to face the current Coronavirus Crisis, WCHC will be primarily utilizing telehealth visits for primary care and behavioral health services.
-Dental services will be provided for emergent cases only.
+Effective 5/11/2020, our Dental Department will be offering Virtual TeleHealth Visits for Dental Emergencies Only.
+Please contact us for further information..
 If a patient cannot utilize the internet for a telehealth visit, or the reason for being seen is not appropriate for a telehealth visit, some patients may still schedule in-office visits.
 If you have difficulties accessing the internet, Armstrong has opened up free hot spots at various locations for members of the community; hot spots near you can be found HERE.
 The safety of our patients and staff is our top priority and we appreciate your understanding at this time.
 If you currently have an appointment scheduled, our team will be reaching out to you to discuss your options.

 WCHC’s on-site pharmacy, Cecil Community Pharmacy, is offering curb-side pick-up for vulnerable patients, and prescription mailing for eligible patients.
 Please call 877-622-8484 to speak with someone in our pharmacy to determine if you are eligible.

 Only patients who need to be seen in the office should enter the building.
 Should you need to come to the office for any reason, please call the office at 410.378.9696 to speak with a staff member who can assist.